(a) Basis of preparation

 (iii) Revenue on investment management service contracts

 Fees charged for investment management services provided in conjunction with an investment contract are recognised as revenue as the services are provided.
 Initial fees, which exceed the level of recurring fees and relate to the future provision of services are deferred and amortised over the anticipated period in which services will be provided.
-Fees charged for investment management service contracts in the asset management segment are also recognised on this basis.
+Fees charged for investment management service contracts in our asset management businesses are also recognised on this basis.

 (iv) Claims paid on long-term insurance

 Claims paid under insurance contracts and investment contracts with a discretionary participating feature include maturities, annuities, surrenders, death and disability payments.

 Maturity and annuity claims are recorded as they fall due for payment.
 Death and disability claims and surrenders are accounted for when notified.

 Reinsurance recoveries are accounted for in the same period as the related claim.